RobTillaart/TinyKT0803/README.md

 ## Description

-This is an **EXPERIMENTAL** port to the tiny processor of - https://github.com/RobTillaart/KT0803
+This is an **EXPERIMENTAL** port to the Tiny85/45/25 processor of - https://github.com/RobTillaart/KT0803

 That library will be leading, the interface section below is identical except for the constructor.